 Universities of Applied Sciences in Berlin Collaborating in Research

 Strengthening research at the universities of applied sciences in Berlin and to encouraging the transfer of knowledge and technology into professional practice is the aim of the Berlin Institute for Applied Research (IFAF Berlin).
 It pools practical competences in research in order to promote collaborative projects between the four public universities of applied sciences and regional partners in Berlin-Brandenburg.
-The IFAF Competence Centre for Integration and Health at the ASH Berlin coordinates and supports collaborative projects with a focus on transcultural and migration research, health services research and scientific learning and education.
+The IFAF Competence Centre for Integration and Health at the ASH Berlin coordinates and supports collaborative projects with a focus on gender and diversity, historical and applied educational research, health and care research, and early education.

 Alice Salomon Archive

 Alice Salomon (1872-1948) founded one of the first schools for female social workers in the world.
 She had a decisive influence on the development of social work in practice, research, theory and education during the Weimar Republic.

 The academic relevance of her work is increasingly being recognised, as reflected in research in the late 1990s.
 The Alice Salomon Archive of ASH Berlin is located in the former workspaces of Alice Salomon in Berlin-Schöneberg and its research is dedicated to her life and work.